katanukisatoshi/cells-detector/README.md

    python main.py --image_path data/test/1.jpg --output_path data/cropped/
    ```

 This will process the image `1.jpg` in the `data/test/` directory, detect edges and lines, identify intersections, crop the image, and then detect cells in the cropped image saved in the `data/cropped/` directory.
+You can check the cropped image manually.

 ## Contributing